Luminova Framework

 Return Value:

-string - Return a formatted error message representing the exception.
+string - Return a formatted error message containing error code and line number.

 log